konveyor/move2kube-website/docs/tutorials/ui-workflow.md

     ![No outputs]({{ site.baseurl }}/assets/images/ui-workflow/16-no-project-outputs.jpg)

-1. Move2Kube will ask some questions to aid in the transfomation process.
+1. Move2Kube will ask some questions to aid in the transformation process.

     ![Start transformation]({{ site.baseurl }}/assets/images/ui-workflow/17-qa-1.jpg)